tealblend/tealblend.github.io/tealblend.github.io/dataworks-tutorial.md

 Dataworks is an IBM service that allows developers, data analyst, and business analyst to easily manage data preparations with ease through the use of their cloud based user interface.
 It allows to refine their data that fits their needs easily so that it saves them more time in refining data and more time in analyzing it.

-In this tutorial we would need the following:
+In this tutorial we will need the following:

  - Dataworks Service
  - Any database service (e.g. dashDB, )

-> Note: For this tutorial, we would be using dashDB service since it already contains sample data that we can use to manipulate with Dataworks.
+> Note: For this tutorial, we will be using dashDB service since it already contains sample data that we can use to manipulate with Dataworks.

 #### **Adding Dataworks and dashDB service** ####